 Cincinnati, Ohio, United States

-Number of patient who develop Post-ERCP Pancreatitis- Post ERCP Pancreatitis: A patient must have at least 2 of the following to establish a diagnosis of post ERCP pancreatitis: 1.
+Below is the number of participants within the rectal indomethacin and IV ketorolac cohorts who developed Post-ERCP Pancreatitis- Post ERCP Pancreatitis: A patient must have at least 2 of the following to establish a diagnosis of post ERCP pancreatitis: 1.
 Characteristic physical exam findings- pain worse than admission per pain scales (please see point 2) and/or nausea 2.
 Amylase (unit/L) or lipase(unit/L) greater than 3 times the age appropriate upper limit of normal. * Normal range of amylase (15-127 unit/L) * Normal range of lipase (12-50 unit/L) 3.
 Confirmatory imaging (Ultrasound, CT or MRI) that suggests or demonstrates pancreatic inflammation

 Time frame: 2 weeks